 Alongside sports features, music storage, and health tracking, this watch provides a dedicated jump rope mode.
 Complete your workouts with this watch on your wrist.
 Find out more here.

-Do you want to use a Garmin or Samsung watch, but need a specialized app?
+Do you want to use a Garmin or Samsung watch, but need a specialized app that supports jump rope?
 Multiple third-party options are waiting for you.
 If you don’t mind that the smartwatch doesn’t come with built-in options, consider these instead.

 Popular third-party skipping apps: